 A. Your AAS or AAT degree is all you need!
 NOTE: The Associate of Applied Science in General Studies and the Associate of Applied Science in Technical Studies do not qualify for the BAS degree programs.

 6. Q. Is this program online or face-to-face?

-A. The BAS in Business Management and the BAS in Supervision and Management degree programs are offered both online and face-to-face.
-At this time, the face-to-face courses are offered through the GMC Augusta Campus only.
-Beginning in August 2017, these degree programs will also be offered at GMC's Columbus, Fairburn, Fayetteville, and Milledgeville campuses.
-Additionally, beginning in August 2017, the new BAS in Supply Chain Management and Logistics degree program will be offered at GMC's Augusta, Columbus, Dublin, Eastman, Fairburn, Fayetteville, Milledgeville, Online, Valdosta and Warner Robins campuses.
+A. All three BAS degree programs are offered both online and face-to-face.
+The BAS in Business Management and the BAS in Supervision and Management degree programs are offered at GMC's Augusta, Fairburn, Fayetteville, Milledgeville, and Online campuses.
+Additionally, the BAS in Supply Chain Management and Logistics degree program is offered at GMC's Augusta, Fairburn, Fayetteville, Milledgeville, Online, and Warner Robins campuses.

 7. Q. For which degree program am I eligible?

 A. If your AAS/AAT degree is in a business related field, you would qualify for the BAS in Business Management.
 The Supervision and Management degree program is designed for students who have earned an AAS or AAT degree in a technical/occupational non-business related program.
 The Supply Chain Management and Logistics degree program is designed for students who have earned an AAS degree in a business, computer information systems, supply chain, or logistics-related program.